-13.6 Greek: Gleukos denotes sweet "new wine" in Act 2:13, where the accusation that the followers were drunk shows that it was an intoxicant and must have undergone fermentation.
+7.2 Greek- GLEUKOS denotes sweet "new wine" in Acts 2:13, where the accusation that the followers were drunk shows that it was an intoxicant and must have undergone fermentation.

-13.6.1 Strong's definition of Gleukos says it means sweet and fresh and when used with the noun wine it describes a highly inebriating fermented wine with a high alcoholic content.
-The context of Acts 2:13-15 also demands this meaning.
+7.2.1 Strong's definition of GLEUKOS says "it means sweet, fresh and when used with the noun wine it means a saccharine and therefore highly inebriating as a fermented wine with a high alcoholic content.
+The context of Acts 2:13-15 also demands this meaning: